Part 5: Save on the Fun Things

 This week we are going to focus on saving money on the things we want to buy, but don’t necessarily need to buy.
 (Remember the exercise from Week One?)
 Because let’s face it, although the most obvious answer to saving money in this category is simply to stop spending money on things we don’t need, it’s probably not a very realistic option for most people, including me.
 I like pretty things far too much.

 So what’s a girl (or guy) to do?
 As hard as it may be (especially for those of us who want instant gratification) there is a very simple way to save on everything you buy:

 Wait for the best price.

 Everything goes on sale eventually, it is just a matter of being patient.

 It is such a simple concept and yet so hard to follow sometimes, even for me.
-In fact, I had a glaring reminder of this rule just this morning, when I discovered that the EXACT pair of Lelli Kelly shoes I bought for Princess only 2 months ago is available at OllyShoes.com (using coupon code BTS25) for less than half of what I paid.
+In fact, I had a glaring reminder of this rule just this morning, when I discovered that the EXACT pair of Lelli Kelly shoes I bought for my daughter Maggie just 2 months ago are now available at at a discount shoe site for less than half of what I paid.
 So why didn’t I wait?
 Her shoe situation was certainly not a dire need.
 I was just impatient.
 Let’s hope I can learn from my mistake!

 This week’s assignment:

 If this one doesn’t apply to you, feel free to skip to #2, but for some of us (and we know who we are) shopping is more than just a means to an end, it is how we fill our time.
 But no matter how much we try to convince ourselves that we’re “just looking,” or “window shopping,” eventually the temptation becomes too great and we buy things we not only don’t need, we end up with things we don’t even really want.
 And no matter how good the sale, if we buy something we don’t need OR want, it isn’t a good deal and we are NOT saving money!
 Save your pennies for the things you want, and find another way to fill your day!